mrloulass/Java_Games/README.md

 ## Lottery Game

-- the system will pick a random numbers that range from 1 - 49 and the numbers does not repeat.
+- the system will pick six random numbers that range from 1 - 49 and the numbers does not repeat.
+- user will enter six numbers

 ## Rock, Paper & Scissor Game